 He was the son of Charles Andrews, of Eynsham, who was a collar maker, and Elizabeth Lawrence, who married in Stanton Harcourt on the 25th September 1766.

 William was christened on 10th June 1781 in Bampton, Oxfordshire.
-William married Elizabeth Pullen by licence on 17th April 1800 in Eastleach Turville, Gloucestershire.
+He married Elizabeth Pullen by licence on 17th April 1800 in Eastleach Turville, Gloucestershire.
 On 6th June 1841 they were living in Queen Street, Bampton.
 He was a butcher.
-On 30th March 1851 they were living at Lavendar Square in Bampton, when he was recorded as a gentleman.
+On 30th March 1851 they were living at Lavender Square in Bampton, when he was recorded as a gentleman.

 From British History Online: A History of the County of Oxford: Volume 13 (1996) Another butcher, farmer, and landowner, William Andrews (d.
 1856), later called himself gentleman, (footnote 72: D. & C. Exeter, MS. 2931; Bampton Hund.
 R. 28; cf. below, Chimney, econ. hist.).

-William died in Bampton of apoplexy paraylsis (2 years) and effusion (3 days) on the 6th June 1856.
-He left a very detailed will, which can be seen on OFHS: William Andrews of Bampton.
+William died in Bampton of apoplexy paralysis (2 years) and effusion (3 days) on the 6th June 1856.
+He left a very detailed will, which can also be seen on OFHS: William Andrews of Bampton.